xLPMG/machine-learning-compilers/docs/submissions/03_neon.rst

 .. literalinclude:: ../../src/submissions/03_neon/07_transposition/benchmark/benchmarking_results.txt
     :language: text
-    :linenos:
+    :lineno-match:
     :caption: ``trans_8_8`` performance in ``GiB/s``

-Our restults showed that we were transferring about ``8 MB/s``.
+Our results showed that we were transferring about ``8 MB/s``.